 What’s Included: Black, neutral, and brown polish, 3 cleaning cloths, 2 application sponges, 2 horse hair brushes, 1 shoe horn, and 1 case | Ingredients: Not listed | For Use On: Leather only

 Our top pick is Jason Markk’s Shoe Cleaner Essentials.
 It is very effective on a variety of fabrics and the kit comes with everything you need to get started.
 For a more budget-friendly option, consider Grandma’s Secret Sneaker Cleaner.
 You will need to purchase application tools separately, but this tiny bottle of spray cleaner is even more effective than it is affordable.

 What to Look for in a Shoe Cleaner

-How do you use shoe cleaner?
+How do you clean white shoes?

 How do you remove shoe cleaner stains?

 If your shoe cleaner has stained other fabrics, try to deal with the stain as quickly as possible.
 Use a heavy-duty laundry detergent formulated for stains or a pre-treatment.
 Let it soak for 15 minutes to penetrate the stain.
 Keep in mind the recommendations for colors and avoid bleach-based products.